VIPCALs: A fully automated calibration pipeline for very long baseline interferometry data: VLBI data calibration

 The bandpass (BP) table contains the complex frequency-dependent gain response of each antenna, which models instrumental distortions across the observing bandwidth.
 It effectively constitutes another Jones matrix, and it is applied in a similar way as the CL tables.
 Something similar occurs in polarization calibration, where the polarization D-term (PD) table stores estimates of instrumental polarization leakage, derived from observations of unpolarized or well-characterized calibrators.

-Other important tables with relevant information include: \begin{itemize} \item NX (Index table): defines time boundaries, sources, subarrays, and location within the file of each scan within an observation; \item AN (Antenna table): contains antenna names and coordinates; \item SU (Source table): lists observed sources, their positions, and their fluxes if available; \item TY (System temperature table): provides per-antenna system temperature measurements as a function of time and frequency; \item GC (Gain curve table): contains the expected zenith gain and gain-elevation curve for each antenna; \item WX (Weather table): contains weather-related information for each station, including opacity measurements when available; \item FG (Flag table): stores data flagging information. \end{itemize}
+Other important tables with relevant information include the following: \begin{itemize} \item Index table (NX): Defines time boundaries, sources, subarrays, and location within the file of each scan within an observation. \item Antenna table (AN): Contains antenna names and coordinates. \item Source table (SU): Lists observed sources, their positions, and their fluxes if available. \item System temperature table (TY): Provides per-antenna system temperature measurements as a function of time and frequency. \item Gain curve table (GC): Contains the expected zenith gain and gain-elevation curve for each antenna. \item Weather table (WX): Contains weather-related information for each station, including opacity measurements when available. \item Flag table (FG): Stores data flagging information. \end{itemize}